Giraray/post-process-fx/patchnotes.md

+5 - 29.01.25
+- Adjusting cel shader color quantization no longer generates a new palette.
+Palettes are only generated with the button config

 4 - 28.01.25
 - Fixed dataUrl not updating when shader is adjusted, which previously resulted in the canvas data not updating until the texture is changed and prevent updated image downloads
 - Abstracted render() for TextureObjects, massively reducing boilerplate code in existing and future texture objects.